Contributing Authors S-V

 Tom McCubbin, who writes fiction under the name of Tommy Tarken, has been writing for 28 years, but only now taking it seriously.
 Although he currently lives in Weston, Connecticut, he's a veteran of Wall Street, Boston, Kansas City, Munich, London, and Copenhagen.
 During this time, he's met many characters, and has drawn on these for his forthcoming novel How White Men Steal.

-Don Tassone is the author of a novel, Drive, and three short story collections: Sampler, Small Bites and Get Back.
-His fourth story collection, New Twists, will be published in October 2020.
-He lives in Loveland, Ohio and teaches at Xavier University in Cincinnati.
+Don Tassone is the author of a novel, Drive, and four short story collections: New Twists, Sampler, Small Bites and Get Back.
+He lives in Loveland, Ohio.
 Visit him at dontassone.com.

 A Specialized Writing graduate from Temple University, Angela Taylor now resides and works in Central Florida.
 In addition to being a published writer and a lover of Fashion and Interior Designs, she works extensively as a business professional within the Judicial System.